Neoj1sec142/py_practice/codex/crud/readme.md

 # Employee CRUD App:
 ### Tech Used:
-refer to password with "mysql_native_password"
+refer to password with os.environ.get('PASSWD') - to process .env

 * mysql
 * python
 * tkinter